 Hall of Fame Moments

-Luc Robitaille scored two third-period goals to give him 900 career points, to give the Rangers a point in a 2-2 tie with the Canadiens.
+Luc Robitaille scored two third-period goals to give him 900 career points, giving the Rangers a point in a 2-2 tie with the Canadiens.
 The draw improved New York’s home unbeaten streak to 24 games, tying the team record.

 Future Hall of Fame Moments